lazyparams/lazyparams/README.md

 //  ├─ twoParams int=2 RUNTIME ✔
 //  └─ twoParams int=4 CLASS ✔
 ```
 All parameter combinations are tested.
-This is because LazyParams attmpts to seek out all possible paired combinations of the two parameters' values.
+This is because LazyParams attempts to seek out all possible paired combinations of the two parameters' values.

 What if test execution only introduces second parameter `myPolicy` when `myInt == 2`? ...
 ```